 Iceland is famous for the Northern Lights in winter and the Midnight Sun in summer.
-The midnight sun is a natural phenomenon which brightens up the atmosphere for about 24 hours in the summertime.
+The midnight sun is a natural phenomenon that brightens up the atmosphere for about 24 hours in the summertime.
 Here is everything you need to know about the Midnight Sun!

 The Midnight Sun is a natural phenomenon known to occur South of the Antarctic Circle and North of the Arctic Circle in the summertime.
 These places include Northern Norway, Canada, Northern Russia, Greenland, and Iceland.

 The name of the phenomenon, the Midnight Sun is very descriptive as it brings bright nights and almost 24 hours of light.
 But how does this happen?
 Our earth is always rotating at a tilted axis relative to the sun but during the summertime, the North Pole is angled towards the stars.
 What this does is that for several weeks out of the year the sun never sets above the Arctic Circle so the sun never sits for those located around that area.
-Iceland, with the exception of the island Grimsey, is technically not located within those barriers but still experiences the Midnight Sun due to its closeness and the fact that the sun is a disc rather than a point and due to atmospheric refraction.
+Iceland, with the exception of the island Grimsey, is technically not located within those barriers but still experiences the Midnight Sun due to its closeness and the fact thatthe sun is a disc rather than a point and due to atmospheric refraction.

 This question can be a little difficult to answer with one solid answer.
-From about February to October the daylight in Iceland changes so rapidly you can feel it day by day and the beginning of the month can vary about 4 hours from the last day of the month.
+From about February to October the daylight in Iceland changes so rapidly that you can feel it day by day and the beginning of the month can vary about 4 hours from the last day of the month.
 This photo below will help to give you an insight into the range!

 During the summer months, from May to August you can expect this much daylight.

-Fun Fact: During the month of June you will still never really experience any darkness, even though direct daylight is only measured for 21 hours.
+Fun Fact: during the month of June you will still never really experience any darkness, even though direct daylight is only measured for 21 hours.
 The sun never completely sets and rises again before the light has left.

 Iceland is known for its dark winters and Northern Lights.
 For us those come as a combination, but, the Northern Lights aren’t visible unless the background is dark enough to see.
 This can be described as drawing with a white colored pencil on a white sheet of paper.
 The drawings are still there even though they aren’t visible.
 The Northern Lights are often present and dancing in the sky in summer but due to the endless daylight, they can’t be seen.